cjnankervis/Re-Climate/README.md

 ### Endpoints

 To get started with the API request code, first specify the URL to access the relevant Re-Climate API.
 Access is usually restricted to the following product items:
-- Re-Climate Histories, supplying access to pre-2023 reforecasts for validators
+- *Re-Climate Histories*, supplying access to pre-2023 reforecasts for validators
-- Re-Climate Standard Subscription, supplying access to forecasts for towns/ cities
+- *Re-Climate Standard Subscription*, supplying access to forecasts for towns/ cities
-- Re-Climate Gauges, supplying access to forecasts at English rainfall gauge locations
+- *Re-Climate Gauges*, supplying access to forecasts at English rainfall gauge locations

 ## Re-Climate® Product